plast-lab/doop/README.md

 #### Packages (--regex)

-The Java packages to treat as application code (not library code), to be exhaustively analyzed.
+The Java packages to treat as application code (not library code) and analyze exhaustively.

 Example: